ryosukemochizuki/ryosukemochizuki/README.md

 ## myself
+ Hi there 👋<br>
- Hi there 👋,　I"m now working as an intern to help IT start-up company.🎉<br>
+ I"m now working as an intern to help IT start-up company.🎉<br>
 (I"m assigned a project with using frontend...Next.js, backend...Rails)

 - 21years old